clayne/SSEModdingGuide/README.md

 The options to manage your Instances include:

-* _Create New Instance_ - Adds another game to manage (Refer to [Adding your Game to MO2](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#adding-your-game-to-mo2) for the procedures).
+* _Create New Instance_ - Adds another game to manage (refer to [Adding your Game to MO2](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#adding-your-game-to-mo2) for the procedures).
 This will be required every time you want to manage another game with MO2.
 * _Open INI_ - Opens the configuration file for the Instance.
 This option should be left alone.
 * _Delete Instance_ - Deletes the selected Instance.
 A window displaying all associated files will be shown before you can remove the Instance.
 * _Switch to this Instance_ - MO2 will restart and switch to the selected Instance.